visibilia/IA-for-fully-automatic-COVID-19-detection/README.rst

 Commercial Version
 ==================

 Complementary source code pieces were built to constitute a software product capable of meeting the real-world needs of a clinical environment.
 Also, rigorous training of our deep neural networks and other machine learning models was performed to improve the quality of our results.
-This entire package constitutes FADCIL, software licensed by Visibilia and whose pilot version worked at Clinics Hospital of Sao Paulo, the largest and most reputable hospital in Latin America.
+This entire package constitutes **FADCIL**, a software licensed by Visibilia and whose pilot version worked at Clinics Hospital of Sao Paulo, the largest and most reputable hospital in Latin America.

+The **F** ully **A** utomatic **D** etection of **C** ovid-19 cases in medical **I** mages of the **L** ung system - **FADCIL** -- in addition to the accurate classification and segmentation results, also offers: low refusal rate and above average speed in processing and delivering results (3 to 5 minutes); DICOM structured report files and statistical performance reports; easy and secure connection with PACS, DICOM servers and other platforms already used in clinical environments; running on cloud being able to respond 24 hours a day the 7 days of week.

+FADCIL is commercial available here: https://visibilia.net.br/fadcil

 .. image:: https://visibilia.net.br/wp-content/uploads/2020/11/fadcil-lung-covid19-visibilia-winner.png
    :width: 600